kiyoon/dotfiles/README.md

-# dotfiles
+# dotfiles that work without sudo

-This is a modern Neovim, Tmux, Zsh configuration that supports installing everything locally without a sudo right.
+This is a modern Neovim, Tmux, Zsh configuration that supports installing everything locally (i.e. non-system-wide user install, not using sudo).
 You can enjoy working on a remote SSH server without a root permission, just like you do locally.

 If you're on mac, use `brew` to install everything.
 The scripts assume Linux.